janosh/svelte-toc/src/routes/(demos)/left-border-active-li/+page.md

-Maybe your style is a left border on the active li rather than a background color?
-Here's an example how to do that:
+Your prefer a left border on the active `<li>` to a full background color?
+Here's how to do that:

 ```svelte example
 <script>